-June 2014 - Jewel of the Seas to Caribbean - Southern
+June 2014 - 7 Night Southern Caribbean (San Juan Roundtrip) Cruise on Jewel of the Seas

 My wife and I took this 7 night southern Caribbean cruise to celebrate our 20th wedding anniversary and we had an absolutely wonderful time.
 Overall we did not enjoy it as much as our 10 year anniversary cruise aboard the Adventure of the Seas but other than a few relatively minor things this cruise was fantastic and just what we needed.